Summer Watson: Summer

-Watson's initial idea was to join an opera company, but things took a different turn as world music clubs began to spread a new international trend of mixing classical and popular music.
-Equally at home giving a classical recital in traditional surroundings or singing in a club with a couple of young non-classical musicians, Watson realised she might be able to make a record that would reflect this diversity and bring together the best of different genres.

-Having graduated from the Royal College of Music, Watson went on to sign a £1 million recording contract with Sony Classical in 2002.
+Watson signed a £1 million recording contract with Sony Classical in 2002.
 The programme of her self-titled debut album Summer, created by Watson herself and producer Nick Patrick, is a collection of classical, popular and world music, including pieces and arrangements of music by Ludwig van Beethoven, Antonín Dvořák, Gabriel Fauré, Geminiano Giacomelli, Benjamin Godard, Ennio Morricone, Stanley Myers, Joaquín Rodrigo, Sting, Richard Strauss and others.

 The album was recorded at Abbey Road Studios with the Royal Philharmonic Orchestra, conducted and arranged by Nick Ingman.
 Other recording studios included Air Lyndhurst and Townhouse Studios, while the London Session Orchestra provided additional strings.
 Watson worked with various musicians during the recording of the album, including Pino Palladino, Richard Harvey, Nigel Hitchcock, Dominic Miller and John Parricelli.
 She also had Roger Vignoles as her accompanist in Sposa son disprezzata, and Marcelo Álvarez as her duet partner in Tutta La Vita by Matteo Saggese.
 Choirs on the album are the London Oratory School Schola and Metro Voices.

 Described as a "seamless fusion between classical and ethnic music that is both emotively powerful and intellectually satisfying", Summer was released internationally in 2003, peaking at number 1 on the US iTunes and number 2 on the UK Classical Charts.
 "Her name says it all—she's bright, blonde and beautiful, with the talent and determination to take the music world by storm – a potential superstar", declared Classic FM Magazine, while Arena named her as "the Norah Jones of 2003".
-The Daily Express hailed the album as "very chilled out in a classical way."
+The Daily Express described the album as "very chilled out in a classical way."

-With her music videos, Watson is currently featured on the international music television channel C Music TV.

-Other activities

-Watson has been able to travel extensively, performing and exploring the world, spending time in Europe, Africa, Asia, Australia, New Zealand and the Americas.

-Inspired by Bear Grylls, Watson climbed Mont Blanc and reached the final summit in 3 hours and 15 minutes.

 Personal

-Watson names Renée Fleming and Joan Sutherland as her great inspirations.
-She also says that Annie Lennox and Sting have had a big impact on her, while Paul Oakenfold has been a major influence as well.
+Watson names Renée Fleming and Joan Sutherland as her inspirations.
+She says that Annie Lennox and Sting have had a big impact on her, while Paul Oakenfold has been a major influence as well.
 Watson also loves Joshua Bell's albums of violin music, and enjoys going to Ronnie Scott's Jazz Club in London.
 Her other musical favourites include the Icelandic post-rock band Sigur Rós.